Elizabeth Aselage, Specialist, Patient Advocacy & Discovery & Translational R&D, Retrophin, Inc.

 recently, he directly led the Allergan integration program (until cancelled in April 2016), and oversaw the integration of Anacor and Medivation.
 Pfizer’s enterprise alliance team oversees the largest, most complex partnered programs with

 peer global pharmaceuticals such as Bristol-Myers Squibb, Eli Lilly, Merck and Merck KGaA.
 In addition to integration and alliance oversight, Dana has been involved in enterprise projects in corporate strategy, innovative deal structures and the

 design and construction of Pfizer’s new, sustainable Worldwide Research and Development organization.
 Prior to Pfizer, Dana was a Principal in The Boston Consulting Group, focusing on the strategy and financial performance of healthcare

 and information technology clients.
 Earlier, Dana advised multi-industry businesses with Lazard Frères & Co.
 He was also a Senior Associate at the former CSC Index.
 Mr. Hughes has an MBA in international finance from Columbia

 Business School and an AB cum laude in Classical Archaeology from Harvard College.
 He lives in Brooklyn, New York.

 Michael Kennedy, PhD, MBA, Director, Alliance Management, Business Development & Licensing, Bayer Healthcare

 Stuart Kliman, Partner, Vantage Partners

+management.
 He is a co-author of Vantage’s study on Alliance Management and he has written numerous publications.
 In addition to his work at Vantage Partners, Stuart has taught at the Harvard Program on Negotiation.
-Stuart is a graduate of Franklin and
+Stuart is a graduate

 Thomas Krucker, PhD, Director, Alliance Management and Partnering, Novartis Institutes for BioMedical Research (NIBR)